NIACC welcomes all students, regardless of immigration status.

 Click here to access the online application: docs.google.com/forms/d/e/1FAIpQLSdt75FavZOmhsRD4eDz4fYuVEDN9nRBZK9B1Bja1WZ6G1KrTg/viewform

 NIACC Promise Scholarship

 The NIACC Promise scholarship is a last-dollar award; it will be applied to a student’s account after all other federal, state, outside and other NIACC aid/scholarships is applied.
 It is renewable for up to 4 semesters.
-Eligibility criteria for the program includes graduation from a NIACC district high school or homeschool within the service area, an Expected Family Contribution of $3,000 or less as determined by the Free Application for Financial Aid, full-time enrollment (minimum 12 credits per semester) at NIACC in the fall of 2018, and the completion of four hours of community service each semester.
-More information at: https://www.niacc.edu/2017/12/08/new-niacc-scholarship-offers-tuition-free-college-eligible-students/
+Eligibility criteria for the program includes graduation from a NIACC district high school or homeschool within the service area, an Expected Family Contribution of $15,000 or less as determined by the Free Application for Financial Aid, full-time enrollment (minimum 12 credits per semester) at NIACC, and the completion of four hours of community service each semester.
+More information at: www.niacc.edu/admissions/tuition-and-aid/scholarships/niacc-promise/

 Many scholarships have their own applications, deadlines and eligibility requirements.
 Please visit the following websites for more information on the scholarship application process.

 Barten Law Firm Scholarship for DACA students in Iowa

 Migrant Farmworker Scholarships

 Qué Llueva Café Scholarship